 Our Football and Education programme gives aspiring young footballers the opportunity to develop their 11-a-side football skills while studying academic qualifications in Sport to enhance their career prospects.

 The College’s Academy structure enables students to benefit from the expertise of highly qualified coaches, which enhances the football-focussed curriculum.

 Training sessions and competitive fixtures are carried out alongside your main programme of study.

 Applications are welcomed from individuals who regularly participate in football and who show a desire and willingness to develop their sporting performance.

-Entry to the Level 3 Extended Certificate in Sport requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C) including English and Maths.
+Entry to the Level 3 Extended Certificate in Sports Coaching and Development requires candidates to have a minimum of five GCSEs at grades 9-4 (A*- C) including English and Maths.

-Students may also be able to access the DCCT Education and Football programme by studying at Level 2 or A-levels, depending on if the timetable fits in with training sessions and fixtures.
+Students may also be able to access the Football Academy programme by studying at Level 2 or A-levels, depending on if the timetable fits in with training sessions and fixtures.
 However, any GCSE resit requirements will take priority over your access to training.

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.

 Sports enthusiast Beth Wood is weighing up study options and a potential career thanks to her college course and work placement.
 The seventeen-year-old Level 3 Sports Coaching and Development student has completed the first year of her course with the offer of an apprenticeship.

 On work experience, as part of the course, she so impressed bosses at children' coaching company First Grade Sports that they first gave her a job teaching children in holidays and half terms.Now they have now gone one step further and offered an apprenticeship.
 Beth is also considering whether to go on to higher education at Derby College or whether to experience university life.